dubzzz/fast-check/MIGRATION_1.X_TO_2.X.md

 # Migration 1.x to 2.x

 Migration from version `1.x` to `2.x` of fast-check should be pretty straightforward as no major breaking changes have been released.
-Nonetheless as some of the changes may break existing code, a mojor bump have been required.
+Nonetheless as some of the changes may break existing code, a major bump has been required.

 The following documentation describes what has to be updated and how in case you encounter some troubles during this migration.

-Most of the time the migration will just require to run one of the following command:
+Most of the time the migration will just require to run one of the following commands:

 ```bash
 # For yarn users